kids-first/kf-rnaseq-workflow/README.md

 STAR Align has many options available to the user at runtime.
 For the most part users can leave these fields default.
 Kids First favors setting/overriding defaults with "arriba-heavy" specified in [STAR docs](docs/STAR_2.7.10a.md), however if it is not a tumor sample, then GTEx is preferred.
+As of v5.2.0, if a sentieon license server is provided, the Sentieon implementation of v2.7.10b wil be run.
+It is functionally equivalent and runs 2-3x times faster.
 Here are all of the available options for STAR:
 - `STARgenome`: TAR gzipped reference that will be unzipped at run time
 - `runThreadN`: Adjust this value to change number of cores used.
 - `twopassMode`: Enable two pass mode to detect novel splice events.
 Default is basic (on).